 Chris and Andy visited our Chandler’s Ford Support Centre to find out how we support local families living with cancer and how the money they raise will be used.
 We grabbed some time with them to find out a bit more about the challenge and how their training is going:

 Chris – The idea came when three of us witnessed the arrival of the 2018 Talisker Whiskey Atlantic Challenge on a boat trip to Antigua.
-Our team member, James, had told us he wanted to find a way to raise money for Wessex Cancer Trust, because of the support the charity has given him and his family.
+Our team member, James, had told us he wanted to find a way to raise money for Wessex Cancer Support, because of the support the charity has given him and his family.
 Standing at the finish line at Nelson’s Harbour, it felt like it was meant to be.

 We don’t have any rowing experience at all between us, but we’ve been told all the best crews start as non-rowers because you don’t have any bad habits, so that’s lucky!
 We work away a lot so have to fit our training in around that, but we’ve been getting on the rowers in the gym and out on the water to take part in a number of other events which will contribute to the final amount we raise.